-The fifth fiscal period ended with a deficit of \$16.3 million for a year-to-date deficit of \$63.3 million.
+The eighth fiscal period ended with a deficit of \$14.8 million for a year-to-date deficit of \$98.8 million.
 The deficit included significant expenditures related to the COVID-19 pandemic response.
 Fraser Health continues to implement a number of ongoing mitigation strategies which continue to improve productivity, moderate spend against budget, transition care to the appropriate level and help allow Fraser Health to meet its overall financial commitments to the Ministry.
+Fraser Health is also working with the Ministry to mitigate the financial impacts of the ongoing pandemic response.